elmtree-askmo/cloudcannon-app/content/learn/psychology/what-neuropsychological-and-fmri-evidence-supports-the-distinction-between-implicit-and-explicit-memory.md

 url: /learn/psychology/questions/what-neuropsychological-and-fmri-evidence-supports-the-distinction-between-implicit-and-explicit-memory
 score: -1.0
 related_article1:
-    id: 164853
+    id: 164858
-    title: What are the key differences between conscious and unconscious memory, and how does the hippocampus play a role in each?
+    title: >-
+        What memory deficits are associated with damage to the hippocampus, and what are some notable case studies?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-between-conscious-and-unconscious-memory-and-how-does-the-hippocampus-play-a-role-in-each
+    url: /learn/psychology/questions/what-memory-deficits-are-associated-with-damage-to-the-hippocampus-and-what-are-some-notable-case-studies
 related_article2:
-    id: 164870
+    id: 164869
-    title: What research findings highlight differences in memory function among neurodivergent individuals, and what are the implications for diagnosis?
+    title: >-
+        How does neurodivergence, such as ADHD and autism, impact memory processes?
     subject: Psychology
-    url: /learn/psychology/questions/what-research-findings-highlight-differences-in-memory-function-among-neurodivergent-individuals-and-what-are-the-implications-for-diagnosis
+    url: /learn/psychology/questions/how-does-neurodivergence-such-as-adhd-and-autism-impact-memory-processes
 related_article3:
+    id: 164862
+    title: >-
+        What methodologies are used in lesion studies, and what are their key findings and implications for neuropsychology?
+    subject: Psychology
+    url: /learn/psychology/questions/what-methodologies-are-used-in-lesion-studies-and-what-are-their-key-findings-and-implications-for-neuropsychology
+related_article4:
     id: 164870
+    title: >-
-    title: What research findings highlight differences in memory function among neurodivergent individuals, and what are the implications for diagnosis?
+        What research findings highlight differences in memory function among neurodivergent individuals, and what are the implications for diagnosis?
     subject: Psychology
     url: /learn/psychology/questions/what-research-findings-highlight-differences-in-memory-function-among-neurodivergent-individuals-and-what-are-the-implications-for-diagnosis
-related_article4:
-    id: 164855
-    title: What are the main distinctions between short-term and long-term memory, and what experimental evidence supports these differences?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-distinctions-between-shortterm-and-longterm-memory-and-what-experimental-evidence-supports-these-differences
 related_article5:
-    id: 164857
+    id: 164865
-    title: What is the role of the hippocampus in conscious and unconscious memory?
+    title: >-
+        What is brain plasticity, and how do neural adaptation and recovery from injury contribute to it?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-hippocampus-in-conscious-and-unconscious-memory
+    url: /learn/psychology/questions/what-is-brain-plasticity-and-how-do-neural-adaptation-and-recovery-from-injury-contribute-to-it
 ---

 &nbsp;